4neesh/DevBlog/src/posts/004PackagingMaven.md

 <strong>Maven Install</strong> will build a new JAR in the <strong>target</strong> directory with the dependencies included.<br>
 Before we run the new JAR file, it is important to remember that any relative file locations you may specify in the application (such as a properties file) must also be moved relative to where the JAR file is located, otherwise the JAR will not be able to resolve the location.<br>
-If we navigate to the taget directory at the command line, we can run the JAR file to successfully include the dependencies and print the result:<br>
+If we navigate to the target directory at the command line, we can run the JAR file to successfully include the dependencies and print the result:<br>
 </p>

 ```